dvbportal/cloudnode-doc/prerequisites.rst

 ----

 Logs on the Cloudnode platform should be considered transient.
-It is possible to tail the last 100 lines through the command line.
+It is possible to tail the last several 100 lines through the command line or the dashboard.

 See :ref:`troubleshooting` for full details.